Peekskill Highlanders: Highlanders: North Atlantic League 1946 to 1949

 In July, 2012, former Peekskill players and fans gathered for a 3–day reunion event at the Peekskill Museum, celebrating minor league baseball in Peekskill.

-Today, Peekskill has a franchise in the Hudson Valley Collegiate Baseball League.
+Today, Peekskill hosts a team in the amateur Hudson Valley Collegiate Baseball League.

 The ballpark

-From 1946 to 1949 the Peekskill Highlanders played minor league home games at Peekskill Stadium.
+From 1946 to 1949 the Peekskill Highlanders hosted minor league home games at Peekskill Stadium.
 The stadium had a capacity of 3,700.
 The original Peekskill Stadium was torn down and the site is a retail area today.
-The ballpark was located on Grant Avenue between East Main & Park Streets, Peekskill, New York.
+The ballpark was located on Grant Avenue between East Main & Park Streets in Peekskill, New York.
 Today, a new "Peekskill Stadium," which opened in 2004, hosts baseball.
-The new ballpark is located at 30 Louisa Street, Peekskill, New York.
+The new ballpark is located at 30 Louisa Street in Peekskill, New York.